1998 IAAF World Cross Country Championships

 The 1998 IAAF World Cross Country Championships took place on March 21/22, 1998.
-The races were held at the Menara district in Marrakech, Morocco.
+The races were held at the Menara district in Marrakesh, Morocco.
 Reports of the event were given in The New York Times, in the Herald, and for the IAAF.

 Complete results for senior men, for senior men's teams, for men's short race, for men's short race teams, for junior men, for junior men's teams, senior women, for senior women's teams, for women's short race, for women's short race teams, for junior women, for junior women's teams, medallists, and the results of British athletes who took part were published.